Wispers School: Closure of the school

-The decision to close the school was made unanimously by the board of governors, for the twin reasons of a falling roll of pupils due to a drop in demand for all-girls' boarding education, and rising costs.
-The May 2008 announcement of the closure of the school was unexpected, especially as the school had recently received a glowing Ofsted report and had been given the award for "the most pro-active business in the community" in Haslemere Chamber of Trade and Commerce's 2008 awards.
+The 2008 decision to close the school was made unanimously by the board of governors, for two reasons: a falling roll of pupils due to a drop in demand for all-girls' boarding education, and rising costs.
+The May 2008 announcement of the closure was unexpected, especially as the school had recently received a glowing Ofsted report and had been given the award for "the most pro-active business in the community" in Haslemere Chamber of Trade and Commerce's 2008 awards.

 At the time the school had 72 pupils.
 46 staff were made redundant: 14 full-time and 15 part-time teaching staff, and 17 support staff involved in the running of the school and its site.
 The site and its buildings were sold, with the school's estimated £4 million-worth of assets used to establish a Wispers Education Trust, which provides bursaries for girls who would otherwise be unable to benefit from independent education.

 Wispers School in popular culture

-Novelist Angela Lambert attended Wispers in the early 1950s and a fictionalised version of the school and its pupils and staff is presented in her 1990 novel, No Talking After Lights.
+A fictionalised version of the school and its pupils and staff is presented in Angela Lambert's 1990 novel, No Talking After Lights.